X-frames options header cannot be recognized

 • Multiple options may not be supported

-• Nested Frames doesn’t work
+• Nested frames don’t work

 Example

-The below code is a useless method to implement X-Frame-Options.
+The code below is a useless method to implement X-Frame-Options.

 <meta http-equiv="X-Frame-Options" content="deny">